muziejus/transverse/index.md

 Note: New York City gets complicated and depends on how you count bridges.
-If you take only the bridges that connect one borough to another, it seems like the answer is no. Only Manhattan has an even number of bridges.
-Adding tunnels makes it possible, because Manhattan stays even, but now Queens and Brooklyn are also even.
-But even here, I’m cheating a bit because you have to be able to cross from Manhattan into Randalls Island three times.
-Like I said, it’s complicated.
+If you take only the bridges that connect one borough to another, it seems like the answer is no. Only Queens has an even number of bridges.

 ---